tsalb/sfdc-lightning-service-components/README.md

 There is no way to fetch the more granular `tableColumns` specific configurations that are offered from `lightning:datatable` however it's possible to post-process the `tableColumns` data even futher serverside OR clientside.

-Currently, parent relationships are not handled, so until I can figure out a scalable way - please flatten your schema with formula fields.
+There is simple handling of parent relationships fields.

 **CaseDatatableController.js**
 ```javascript